Perfect Potion

 Perfect Potion Products Pvt Ltd, founded in 1991, is a privately owned Australian manufacturer and retailer of organic skincare and aromatherapy products.

 History

 Perfect Potion was founded in 1991 by aromatherapists Salvatore Battaglia and Carolyn Stubbin.
-Battaglia was an electrical engineer who studied in aromatherapy, Chinese medicine and naturopathy in Brisbane, Australia.
-In the late 1980s Battaglia began the development of Perfect Potion under the label ‘The Garden Party.’
-In 1989 Battaglia left his electrical engineering job and pursued aromatherapy full time.
-In 1991 he opened the first official Perfect Potion store in the Elizabeth Arcade, Brisbane.
+In late 1980s Battaglia began the development of Perfect Potion under the label ‘The Garden Party.’
+In 1991 Battaglia opened the first official Perfect Potion store in the Elizabeth Arcade, Brisbane.

 In 2000, the company opened a Therapeutic Goods Administration (TGA) licensed manufacturing premises and head office in the Brisbane suburb of Virginia.
 In 2008, Perfect Potion began a joint venture with Japanese national Kiyo Yamamoto establishing Perfect Potion Japan.
-The first store was opened in Kyoto that same year.
+The first store was opened in Kyoto in 2008.

 Awards

 The company has been a recipient of awards for its retail and business achievements.
 These include: